What is Emotional Abuse?

 The Centers for Disease Control and Prevention includes emotional abuse within the scope of “intimate partner violence,” and defines it in part as “the use of verbal and non-verbal communication with the intent to harm another person mentally or emotionally and/or to exert control over another person.”
 Here are ten ways a person may attempt to emotionally abuse their partner:

-- They insult, embarrass, humiliate, and/or put down their partner.
+- Hurt & Confusion.
+They insult, embarrass, humiliate, and/or put down their partner.
 They often make mean-spirited jokes about their partner, even in the presence of other people, but will try to downplay it as “sarcasm.”

-- They attempt to distance their partner from the partner’s closed love ones and family members.
+- Alienating.
+They attempt to distance their partner from the partner’s close love ones and family members.
 An emotionally abusive partner may say disparaging things about their partner’s family members or attempt to isolate the person from them.

-- They exhibit wild mood swings, which often leaves the other partner feeling as if they have to “walk on eggshells” around them.
+- Emotional Rollercoaster.
+They exhibit wild mood swings, which often leave the other partner feeling as if they have to “walk on eggshells” around them.
 An emotionally abusive partner often attempts to intimidate their partner or make them feel afraid.

-- They engage in inappropriate behaviors with other people outside the marriage, which may include excessive flirting and/or extramarital affairs.
+- Flirting & Cheating.
+They engage in inappropriate behaviors with other people outside the marriage, which may include excessive flirting and/or extramarital affairs.

-- They withdraw affection, use the silent treatment, ignore their partner, or appear neglectful.
+- Abandonment.
+They withdraw affection, use the silent treatment, ignore their partner, or appear neglectful.

-- They may threaten to harm or kill themselves if their partner expresses a desire to leave.
+- Suicidal Threats.
+They may threaten to harm or kill themselves if their partner expresses a desire to leave.

 Realize that this list isn’t all-inclusive.
 Other examples of emotional abuse exist, and they can fluctuate depending on the nature and stage of a relationship.